linux-system-roles/network/README.md

 #### `persistent_state: absent`

 The `absent` value ensures that the profile is not present on the target host.
-For example, if a profile with `name` `eth0` exists, it will be deleted.
+If a profile with the given `name` exists, it will be deleted.
 In this case:

 - `NetworkManager` deletes all connection profiles with the corresponding `connection.id`.
     Deleting a profile usually does not change the current networking configuration, unless